 In addition to a rigorous, multidisciplinary core curriculum and individualized career coaching, the Watson's MPA program has many distinctive features.
 The Global Policy Experience (GPE) allows students to engage global policy leaders at an international site.
 Many students report that the GPE is a life-changing experience, providing powerful insights into governance in today’s era of globalization and rapid technological change.
-All MPA students also have the opportunity to spend twelve weeks in a consultancy in an organized aligned with their interests.
+All MPA students also participate in the Policy-In-Action Consultancy, conducting a policy research project at an organization aligned with their interests.

 Innovative courses on implementation, systems dynamics, program evaluation, and advocacy equip students to diagnosis political and organizational obstacles to social change and to identify effective leverage points.
-Students can also choose from several specialization areas, including comparative policy and data-driven policy.
-The latter allows students to gain coding skills and collaborate with data scientists.
+Students can also choose to focus on data-driven policy, which allows students to gain coding skills and collaborate with leading data scientists.

 I welcome you to learn more about the Master of Public Affairs program at the Watson Institute through our website or by scheduling a visit to campus.